-We start learning how to form friendships pretty much as soon as we’re born: the first time we hold a gaze, return a smile, or recognize a face or a voice.
-By the time we’re old enough to understand the word “friend,” we already know that a bond with another person is something worth pursuing — it makes us feel good.
-But learning to form friendships is also part of a parallel learning process: We gain our first real friends by separating them from the not-friends.
-Kids spend the first decade or so of their lives figuring out what it takes to sustain a meaningful friendship — and they do it, in part, by discovering what it means to leave people out.
+We start learning how to form friendships pretty much as soon as we’re born: the first time we hold a gaze, return a smile, recognize a face or a voice.
+By the time we’re old enough to understand the word friend, we already know that a bond with another person is something worth pursuing — it makes us feel good.
+But learning to form friendships is part of a parallel learning process: We gain our first real friends by separating them from the not-friends.
+Kids spend the first decade or so of their lives figuring out what it takes to sustain a meaningful friendship, and they do it, in part, by discovering what it means leave people out.

 By the late elementary-school years, when most kids are in one of those latter three stages, almost everyone has enough of a grasp on the concept of friendship to claim membership in a friend group.
-For one thing, they now have the cognitive capacity to handle that group-based interaction, unlike their younger selves.
-More important, though, kids at the cusp of adolescence gravitate toward groups as kind of a security blanket — they’re starting to pull away from their parents and forge their own identities, and it’s often a lonely process.
-Having a gang makes it a little less so.
-“When you’re not sure who you are,” Moore says, “there’s safety in being part of the herd.”
+For one thing, they now have the cognitive capacity to handle that group-based interaction, unlike their younger selves; more importantly, though, kids at the cusp of adolescence gravitate towards groups as kind of a security blanket: They’re starting to pull away from their parents and forge their own identities, and it’s often a lonely process.
+Having a gang makes it a little less so: “When you’re not sure who you are,” Moore says, “there’s safety in being part of the herd.”

 There’s also more than just safety.
-When you’re trying to figure yourself out, your gang can be a kind of guidepost, explains Sarah Gaither, a social-psychology professor at Duke University: “We all want to maintain this positive view of who we are, and the groups we belong to only reinforce that positive view.”
+When you’re trying to figure yourself out, your gang can be a kind of guidepost, explains Sarah Gaither, a social psychology professor at Duke University.
+“We all want to maintain this positive view of who we are, and the groups we belong to only reinforce that positive view,” she says.